- 1/2 cup plus 1 tablespoon all-purpose flour, divided

 - Whisk remaining flour with broth until smooth; stir into skillet.
 Bring to a boil; cook and stir until thickened, about 2 minutes.
 Add beef, salt and remaining pepper.
 Stir in sour cream; heat through (do not boil).
+If desired, sprinkle with parsley and coarsely ground pepper.
 Serve with noodles.
 Yield: 6 servings.

 Light-Bodied Red Wine

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.

 "I though this was delicious, but I wouldn't say it was makeover.
 It needed way more than two Tbsp.
 Of oil to cook all that beef.
 Also, the beef needed salt with the pepper and flower.
 Although the sauce was seasoned, you can tell the meat was under seasoned.
 I recommend dividing the salt between the two."